 All students will be required to present their final papers in three class sessions in a professional manner (PowerPoint / Prezi).
-This document (PowerPoint / Prezi) will be submitted to CANVAS Presentation Assignment before the Presentation date.
+This document (PowerPoint / Prezi) will be submitted to CANVAS Module before the Presentation date.
 The presentation will be 10-15 minutes, citing topic, supporting research articles and theme of HIV / AIDS discussion.

-- The Student Presentations will be held over three Class Sessions:
+The Student Presentations will be held over three Class Sessions:

 - Class # 10:

-- A Class # 11
+- K Class # 11

-- Class # 12
+- K Class # 12

-The instructor will open up the above dates to the students, and each student may select their time: The visual materials should be posted on CANVAS Presentation Assignment section before the presentations.
+The instructor will open up the above dates to the students, and each student may select their time: The visual materials should be posted on the CANVAS Presentation Assignment section before the presentations.

-- List of Movies: See attached list in CANVAS Assignment section - Films are to be used as a reference point to understand the Intersectionality Issues existing within individual/ groups/systems with HIV / AIDS.
+List of Movies: See attached list in CANVAS (Modules/Assignments Section)

+Films are to be used as a reference point to understand the Intersectionality Issues existing within individual/ groups/systems with HIV / AIDS.